 Similar to guest posting, agents can start influencer-marketing campaigns by finding influencers in relevant industries and reaching out with partnership ideas.
 You can do this by simply searching relevant keywords on social channels and sifting through the posts for influencer content.

 You can also search the #sponsored hashtags on Twitter and Instagram to see which influencers are already working with brands in your industry.
 You might even use influencer-marketing platforms like Upfluence and Traackr to do the legwork for you.
-Once you find the right influencers, you can either gift them free products in exchange for reviews or pay them to create content on a brand’s behalf.
+Once you find the right influencers, you can gift them free products in exchange for reviews.

 Examples of Brand Awareness Campaigns